 2. Texts have a high open and response rate

-Messages like a GOTV text or an appointment reminder are time-sensitive.
+Messages like an emergency alert text or an appointment reminder are time-sensitive.
 As a business offering customer service, you need a near-perfect guarantee that these messages are read.
 Texts give you this with an incredible 98% open rate.

 People don’t just open texts, if given space, they also reply.
 Texts have a 7.5x higher response rate than emails.
 Why is that important for customer service?
 Because two-way conversations are pivotal in earning trust.
 In fact, the 2020 Customer Engagement Report form Twilio puts authentic, two-way communication as one of the top priorities for customers.